 What is PET plastic?

 PET is the abbreviated term for polyethylene terephthalate, the most commonly used material for plastic drinks bottles on the market.
-Its made using non-renewable petroleum and both the extraction and manufacturing processes are insanely destructive to the environment.
 The majority of plastic bottles made today are made from ‘virgin’ rather than recycled plastic, although there are more initiatives rising up today that recycle PET plastic.